-one Three years ago, I lived in a gleaming sterile 42-story building in midtown Manhattan.
-It was one of the biggest buildings I’ve ever been in but it still sat in the shadow of the Empire State Building behind it– New York has a way of offering a ready reminder that you can always have more.
-I never wanted to live there in the first place but I’ll admit I came to enjoy the one-on-one yoga classes, the incredible views, and the perspective that comes from living in the middle of a very big something.
+one I lived in a gleaming sterile 42-story building in midtown Manhattan.
+It was one of the biggest buildings I’ve ever been in but it still sat in the shadow of the Empire State Building just behind.
+New York has a way of offering a ready reminder that you can always have more.
+I never wanted to live there in the first place but I started to get used to the one-on-one yoga classes, the incredible views, and the perspective that comes from living in the middle of something so seemingly important.
 It was fabulous but shallow.
-I resented my affection for it.
 When my marriage started failing, I left.

 two The little brownstone in Brooklyn was the epitome of hope and innocence.
 I believed I would check the box of legitimate adulthood by living alone for once– one short month to be exact.
 In that time, I’d get out of my system whatever it was that wasn’t working, move back with my husband, and everything would be back to normal.
 We’d laugh about it later.

 When I made the arrangements with the renter, she said: “I’ll be a nice girl from California and you be a nice girl from Michigan and let’s just trust each other, ok?”

 It was wonderful to insert myself in a space that someone else had made theirs, it didn’t require much imagination to consider that I could make a home like this too.
 To this day, the smell of Dr. Bronner’s dish soap reminds me of my nascent singlehood.
 But I had to be out before the end of the month and, with travel for Christmas and New Years, that meant I was moving again just three weeks after moving in and no, I wasn’t ready to go back to my former life.